CoderTheDuggy/IamgetoTextTranslater/README.md

 ### Configuration
 - By default, ImgToAscii creates a file with the result.
 You can disable it with the argument`--no-file`
 - The default output-location of the output-file is the location of the script.
 If you want you can change the with the argument
-`--custom-output-file` followed by the custom output-dir!
+`--custom-output-file=` followed by the custom output-dir!

 ### Dependencies
 ImgToAscii requires the following dependencies: